sadewadee/advanced-log-manager/README.md

 ## Credits

-Developed by [Mordenhost Team](https://mordenhost.com) with focus on simplicity, safety, and developer experience.
+Developed by [WPDMGR Team](https://wpdmgr.com) with focus on simplicity, safety, and developer experience.

 ---